Kasahs/amizone_automated_data_monitoring/README.md

 ## what i have done so far:
 * wrote program to automate logging in and fetching of timetable data from the website

+## what I plan to do:
+* add fetched to data to database using mysql
+* make android app that retrieves username, password from the user
+* fetch examination data and add it to database